 MRI-Simmons is the leading provider of insights on the American consumer.
-Previously two separate research companies (GfK MRI, and Simmons Research), they joined forces in early 2019.
-As per Linked in, “With thousands of attitudinal and behavioral data points, gathered through ongoing surveys and passive measurement, MRI-Simmons empowers advertisers, agencies and media companies with deeper insights into the “why” behind consumer behavior.”
+Previously two separate research companies (GfK MRI, and Simmons Research), joined forces in early 2019.
+As per Linked In, “With thousands of attitudinal and behavioral data points, gathered through ongoing surveys and passive measurement, MRI-Simmons empowers advertisers, agencies and media companies with deeper insights into the “why” behind consumer behavior.”

 It’s already been determined that people who lean red or blue have different preferences when it comes to television shows, grocery stores, restaurants, hotels, craft beer, and the list goes on and on.
 So is it any surprise that their vacations tend to be different, as well?